- All students (291) in grades K-5 participate Monday through Friday in Peaceful Playground activities during recess at Washington Elementary.

 FAMILY RESOURCE COORDINATOR

 - Family Resource Facilitator: Allison Heiman has brought a wealth of training and experience.
 She works with students and their families.
 In collaboration with school staff, she’ll reach out to families as needs arise.
 ECR can help with access to food, information about and access to support groups, and can help do the legwork to connect families with outside-the-school resources needed to support their children.
 This effort is supported by the Community Care Team and the Behavioral Health Network and adds a “helping hand” for school staff.
 This year’s efforts will include increased attention for pre-school kids.
-Allison’s first 3 months were busy with several families new to Ely.

 IN-SCHOOL HELP & COLLEGE PREP